thoughtbot/administrate/docs/customizing_page_views.md

 ## Customizing layouts

 Many developers need to customize the layouts of their admin dashboard.
-It's so easy that pass in the "layout" key word to the view generators.
+It's as easy as passing in the "layout" keyword to the view generators.

 ```bash
 rails generate administrate:views:layout